Asbestos Lung Cancer

 - Large cell carcinoma

-For the early stages of this cancer, five-year survival rates are between approximately 61%.
+For the early stages of this cancer, the five-year survival rate is approximately 61%.
 For those with intermediate stages, 35%, and those with distant metastatic disease, 5%.

 The rarest lung cancer type, accounting for less than 5% of cases, is a lung carcinoid tumor.[4]
 This cancer grows slowly and does not spread like other types of lung cancer.
 This slow growth creates higher survival rates, 93% for early-stage cases and 57% for later stages.